Sharp bounds for rainbow matchings in hypergraphs: Introduction

 It is also natural to ask about Problem \ref{problem-F} with the additional restriction that the underlying $r$-uniform hypergraph is $r$-partite.
 This was in fact the original version of the problem proposed by Aharoni and Berger in \cite{aharoni-berger}.
 Let $f(r,t)$ be the maximum possible number of matchings of size $t$ in some $r$-partite $r$-uniform hypergraph without a rainbow matching of size $t$.
 We clearly have the inequality $f(r,t)\le F(r,t)$.

 In the case of uniformity $r=2$, i.e.\ in the case of graphs, Aharoni and Berger \cite{aharoni-berger} proved that $f(2,t)=2t-2$ (relying on previous ideas of Drisko \cite{drisko}).
-For $F(2,t)$ the best known bounds are $2t-2=f(2,t)\le F(r,t)\le 3t-3$ due to Aharoni--Berger--Chudnovsky--Howard--Seymour \cite{abchs}.
+For $F(2,t)$ the best known bounds are $2t-2=f(2,t)\le F(2,t)\le 3t-4$, where the upper bound is due to Aharoni--Briggs--Kim--Kim \cite{abkk} (building upon work of Aharoni--Berger--Chudnovsky--Howard--Seymour \cite{abchs} showing a slightly weaker bound).
 In general, Glebov--Sudakov--Szab\'{o} \cite{glebov-sudakov-szabo} conjectured that $f(r,t)$ is upper-bounded by a linear function of $t$ for any fixed $r\ge 2$ (or stated more formally, that for any fixed $r\ge 2$ there is a constant $c(r)$ such that $f(r,t)\le c(r)\cdot t$ holds for all $t$).
 Alon \cite{alon-rainbow} had also already asked in 2011 whether this is true, based on an intriguing connection with the Erd\H{o}s--Ginzburg--Ziv problem \cite{egz} from additive combinatorics.
 For the fractional version of Problem \ref{problem-F} (where $M_1,\dots,M_N$ are fractional matchings and one is looking for a rainbow fractional matching), such a bound was recently proved by Aharoni, Holzman and Jiang \cite{aharoni-holzman-jiang}, using tools from topology.

 Nevertheless, it turns out that the conjecture of Glebov--Sudakov--Szab\'{o} \cite{glebov-sudakov-szabo} is actually false: In this paper, we show that for any fixed uniformity $r\ge 3$, the functions $f(r,t)$ and $F(r,t)$ are in fact on the order of $t^r$ (up to constant factors depending on $r$). \begin{theorem} For any fixed uniformity $r\geq 3$, there exist positive constants $c_r$ and $C_r$ such that